42-Short/rust/subjects/module-04.md

 * A *printable UTF-8 string* is only composed of non-control characters.

-The program must have the following options available:
+The program must have the following options:

 * `-z` filters out strings that are not null-terminated.
 * `-m <min>` filters out strings that are strictly smaller than `min`.
 * `-M <max>` filters out strings that are strictly larger than `max`.

+Implementation requirements:
-Errors when interacting with the file system must be handled properly!
+1. Do not panic when interacting with the file system.
+Handle errors properly.
+2. Use only the allowed symbols listed above.
+3. Implement all specified options.
+4. Ensure correct handling of various binary file types.

+Test your program with different binary files and option combinations to verify functionality.

 ## Exercise 07: Pretty Bad Privacy